matt4923/BookAssessment/README.md

 # Update 12/22/2021
 * Implemented NewSortController.
 All sorting methods funnel through a single endpoint.
 The query string variable indicates the sort method to be applied.
 * Entity framework implemented for db creation and CRUD operations
-* Crud operations on book endpoint
+* Crud operations on books

 ## Testing new update
 ### new api endpoint: `/book/newsort/<sortInt>`
 This allows a user to return a sorted list through a single endpoint (httpGet).
 Specify the type of sort desired in the <sortInt> query string.
-* /book/newsort/1 => Returns sorted JSON list by Publisher, Author (last, first), then title (same as Sort1 below)
+* .../book/newsort/1 => Returns sorted JSON list by Publisher, Author (last, first), then title (same as Sort1 below)
-* /book/newsort/2 => Returns sorted JSON list by Author (last, first), then title (same as Sort2 below)
+* .../book/newsort/2 => Returns sorted JSON list by Author (last, first), then title (same as Sort2 below)
-* /book/newsort/3 => Returns sorted JSON list in same format as 1 but retrieved through Stored Procedure
+* .../book/newsort/3 => Returns sorted JSON list in same format as 1 but retrieved through Stored Procedure
-* /book/newsort/4 => Returns sorted JSON list in same format as 2 but retrieved through Stored Procedure
+* .../book/newsort/4 => Returns sorted JSON list in same format as 2 but retrieved through Stored Procedure

 ### CRUD Operations
 This assessment now allows for CRUD operations, (performed through Entity Framework).
 In order to test these operations, please use postman or a similar API testing application.
 For the web request body, you can use the following JSON template: